 Intent for History:

 At Oakfield Primary School, one of our key curriculum drivers is for pupils ‘to gain greater knowledge of the wider world’.
 We want pupils to learn about people who have shaped our world, cultures and history.
-Our intent is that our teaching of History will help pupils gain a coherent knowledge and understanding of Britain’s past - the wider world like ancient civilisations and empires; changes in living memory and beyond living memory; the lives of significant people in the past.
+Our intent is that our teaching of History will help pupils gain a coherent knowledge and understanding of Britain’s past - the wider world like ancient civilisations and empires; changes in living memory and beyond living memory; the lives of significant people in the past and compare it to our own .
 We aim to inspire pupils’ curiosity to know more about the past.
 We aim to enable pupils to think critically, sift arguments, ask and answer questions using sources of evidence to make interpretations about the past.

 We want pupils to enjoy and love learning about history by gaining this knowledge and skills through first-hand experiences, fieldwork and educational visits.

 History and Geography are taught as blocked units of work in Key Stage 1 and 2 with a focus on one subject each half-term.
 We have Curriculum Maps for years one to six which ensures that all aspects of the National Curriculum 2014, Key Stages 1 and 2, are covered.

 Our ‘Progression of knowledge and skills in History’ document outlines what pupils will be taught in each year group.
 Our History Learning Ladder focusses on the key skills that pupils will be taught: